-Hong Kong’s ‘zero-covid’ policy buckles under the onslaught of omicron — but authorities just won’t let it go
+Hong Kong’s ‘zero-covid’ policy buckles under the onslaught of omicron — but authorities won’t let it go

 It felt like “we were fighting [the virus] like cornered beasts,” she said.

-The seven day lockdown of Kwai Chung, along with the culling of thousands of hamsters, the suspension of flights from major cities and other social distancing measures were meant to buy Hong Kong time against the pandemic’s most transmissible variants, and get the city back to zero infections.
+The seven-day lockdown of Kwai Chung, the culling of thousands of hamsters, the suspension of flights from major cities and other social distancing measures were meant to buy Hong Kong time against the pandemic’s most transmissible variants and get the city back to zero infections.

 It did not.

-Hong Kong is instead fighting its most severe battle against the coronavirus since it was first detected more than two years ago, pushing the government’s pandemic strategy of zero covid to the breaking point.
-The approach of throttling the virus that has worked (so far) for mainland China is falling apart in Hong Kong, which lacks the ability to enforce the extremely strict lockdowns in cities like Wuhan and Xian — and is destroying the territory’s role as an open international city in the process.
+Hong Kong is instead fighting its most severe battle against the coronavirus since it was first detected more than two years ago, pushing the government’s pandemic strategy of “zero covid” to the breaking point.
+The approach of throttling the virus that has worked, so far, for mainland China is falling apart in Hong Kong, which lacks the ability to enforce the extremely strict lockdowns in cities like Wuhan and Xian — and is destroying the territory’s role as an open international city in the process.

-By contrast, once-strict countries like Singapore, Australia and New Zealand are moving to live with covid, within limits, reopening borders and easing social distancing restrictions.
+By contrast, once-strict countries such as Singapore, Australia and New Zealand are moving to live with covid, within limits, reopening borders and easing social distancing restrictions.

 “There is no doubt that we are at an absolute critical juncture,” said Siddharth Sridhar, a clinical virologist at the University of Hong Kong’s School of Clinical Medicine.
 “We are forced by a large covid-19 outbreak to be very practical, in terms of trying to achieve what we can achieve, rather than really being bent on achieving zero cases.”

-Isolation centers are filling up and lockdowns are proving ineffective as new coronavirus cases climb.
+Isolation centers are filling up, and lockdowns are proving ineffective as new coronavirus cases climb.
 More than 1,200 new infections were recorded over the past two days.
-Almost 4,000 people are currently quarantined in government-run centers across the city.
+Almost 4,000 people are quarantined in government-run centers across the city.

-On Tuesday, Hong Kong authorities further tightened social distancing rules, limiting outdoor gatherings to just two people and closing more venues including religious sites and hair salons.
-For the first time, restrictions will now also cover private property, with a maximum of just two families allowed to gather in a residence at one time.
+On Tuesday, Hong Kong authorities further tightened social distancing rules, limiting outdoor gatherings to two people and closing more venues, including religious sites and hair salons.
+For the first time, restrictions will now also cover private property, with a maximum of two families allowed to gather in a residence at one time.

 “At this moment, we still feel that this is the best strategy for Hong Kong, using all our capacity and our means to ensure that we could achieve the ‘dynamic zero’ target,” said Carrie Lam, the territory’s chief executive, using China’s term for eliminating nearly all cases.